d2si-oss/contributing-guidelines/README.md

 ### Organization members

-There won't be any organization members besides the owners.
+There won't be any organization members besides the owners and members of the core team and the default configuration (right etc.) will not be modified.
+That also means that if a user leaves the core team, he must be removed from the organization members list.

 ### Organization owners